Clearsky-Vision/clearsky_api_tools/README.md

 | **Shortwave Infrared 1**     | B11       | 10   |   1613 ± 47  |    9   |
 | **Shortwave Infrared 2**    | B12        | 10      |  2200 ± 92  |    10   |

-The API data is served in ‘int16’ and the designated value for 'no data' is -32768.
-The reflectance scaling factor for  spectral bands is 10000, while for indices the values should be divided by 32767.
-All indices precomputed on our servers range from -1 to 1, if larger ranges are needed, we recommend that the user downloads the needed bands and then do the index calculation.
+The API data is served in `int16` by default and the designated value for 'no data' is `-32768`.
+The reflectance scaling factor for spectral bands is `10000`, while for indices the values should be divided by 32767.
+All indices precomputed on our servers range from `-1` to `1`, if larger ranges are needed, we recommend that the user downloads the needed bands and then do the index calculation.

 Additional metadata tags have been integrated into GeoTIFF files retrieved through the Processing API: